ricomasgu/emil-challenge/README.md

 }
 ```
 You will receive a message "Coordinates are saved!" if everything goes well.

-**I suggest you to have both preparede in advance because I put a minute as a timeout in the session.**
+**I suggest you to have both prepared in advance because I put a minute as a timeout in the session.**

 ### Setting down
 To setting down the application.